redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section4.md

 To configure and use this repository as a Source Control Management (SCM) system in Tower you have to create a Project that uses the repository

-Go to RESOURCES → Projects in the side menu view click the green + button.
+In the Tower menu, go to RESOURCES → Projects.
+Then, click the green plus button.

 Fill in the form:

 | Parameter 	| Value 	|
 |-	|-	|